cisnes/BITCORN-Multinode/README.md

 ### Error, couldn't connect to server

-This error will appear if the daemon for that node is not running.
-The way to start the node is by running this command:
+This error will appear if the daemon for that node is not running and it's having issues.
+You can attempt to manually start her up by typing:

     bitcornd -daemon -pid=/var/lib/masternodes/bitcorn2/bitcorn.pid -conf=/etc/masternodes/bitcorn_n2.conf -datadir=/var/lib/masternodes/bitcorn2